Application fee or proof of fee exemption

 Studied in Sweden before?

-If you are applying to a Master's programme and have studied you entire Bachelor's programme in Sweden and all your academic credits are registered in the student records system Ladok, you do not have to submit any transcripts or your diploma when applying.
+If you are applying to a Master's programme and have studied your entire Bachelor's programme in Sweden and all your academic credits are registered in the student records system Ladok, you do not have to submit any transcripts, certificate concerning ongoing studies (as mentioned above), or your diploma when applying.
 However, you do need to submit any required programme-specific documents.

 Supporting documents, statement of purpose, letters of recommendation